tychonievich/cs2102/markdown/induction.md

     a. we assume it starts true; this assumption is called the **inductive hypothesis**
     b. we use that assumption to prove that it will still be true one step later

 3. We conclude it must always be true.
-This step is not a proof, it's an axiom called the **principle of induction**.
+This step is not a proof, it's a rule called the **principle of induction**.

 # The idea, formal logic version

-The **principle of induction** is an axiom or proof rule that looks like:
+The **principle of induction** is a proof rule that looks like:

 $$\begin{aligned}
 &P(0)\\